 Is it these Black people are criminals?
 Do they ask for it?
 You may think yes or perhaps if they just listened to the police instructions, they would not have been shot.
 There is really something going on here and its not just police procedure.
 It is a culture; a culture of fear anger and resentment.

 Society does not see the Black person as a part of the community meaning they are not seen as people.
 This of course is true of what is thought of the Muslim and the Indian (Indigenous folk).
 Blacks (and other non-Whites) are not seen as part of the wider community - the White community.
 So in many instances if they are not seen as part of the community - who are they?
 It is abundantly clear in the eyes of law enforcement (and the "community") Blacks (and other non-Whites) are prey.
-With the police (and community watch folk (Trayvon Martin) the culture is that of a hunter - in many cases stalking prey or happening upon prey.
+With the police (and community watch folk - Trayvon Martin) the culture is that of a hunter - in many cases stalking prey or happening upon prey.
 With hunting there is always the risk of getting excited, the blood pressure rising, the fear of the prey, the frenzied actions.
 That is Buck Fever and the police have it.
-They don't see Sally their neighbour or Bob the neighbor who will throw weekend barbecues; they see something else.
-The result is what you see - Blacks shot in the midst of frenzied zeal.
+They don't see Sally their neighbor or Bob the neighbor who will throw weekend barbecues; they see something else.
+They don't see the kid Tommy playing with toy in the park.
+The result is what you see - Blacks shot in the midst of a frenzied zeal.

 With Mr Castile he was lucky in the sense that his girl friend Ms Reynolds had the bravery and calm to live stream her boyfriend dying next to her and her child.
 For her actions she was handcuffed, arrested and treated in a horrible manner.
 Reminds me of the situation with Ipperwash and the family of Dudley George.
 The police killed Mr George and treated the family in a horrible manner, stopping them from taking him to hospital and arrested them.
 Ms Reynolds was arrested and detained for what?
 The police didn't see her as a person - just part of the equation - part of the hunt - part of the prey.